Return to home page WEST SURREY FAMILY HISTORY SOCIETY

 Sally Gardiner - The rise of Non-Conformism

-I describe myself as an enthusiastic amateur family historian; i've been researching for 14 years and have been part of the Woking u3a Genealogy group for the same duration, becoming group lrsfrt in October 2022.
+Sally describes herself as an enthusiastic amateur family historian; i've been researching for 14 years and have been part of the Woking u3a Genealogy group for the same duration, becoming group leader in October 2022.

 My main goals are motivating group members to maximise their knowledge to make relevant family history discoveries as well as creating a supportive group environment.